-Informal Conference with Faculty Member:
+Step 1: Informal Conference with Faculty Member

 Before initiating a formal grade appeal, a student who believes that a semester or term grade was improperly assigned must confer promptly with the faculty member who assigned the grade.
-If the conference does not result in a mutually agreeable resolution, the student may request formal review of the grade as described below.
+If the conference does not result in a mutually agreeable resolution, the student may request formal review of the grade as described in Step 2, Formal Grade Appeal Request, below.

-If the faculty member who assigned the grade is not available - because of sabbatical, resignation, reassignment or other reason - the student should contact the chair of the department in which the course was offered.
-(Dean/Department Chair Contact List) If the chair determines the faculty member is not available for informal conference, the chair will authorize the student to proceed with the formal grade appeal.
+If the faculty member who assigned the grade is not available -- because of sabbatical, resignation, reassignment or other reason -- the student should contact the chair of the department in which the course was offered.
+If the chair determines the faculty member is not available for informal conference, the chair will authorize the student to proceed with the formal grade appeal.

-Formal Grade Appeal
+Step 2: Formal Grade Appeal